RadValentin/CM3070-FP-Music-Recommendation/README.md

 ## (Optional) Building the database from scratch
 Ideally you should have access to the already-built database in SQLite format and the features NPZ file.
 If this isn't the case you can replicate the DB from scratch using the instructions below.

-The first step is to download the dataset dumps from AcousticBrainz, these contain the audio features used to determine song similarity, link: https://acousticbrainz.org/download.
-I recommend unzipping each part into a separate directory using a structure like this:
+The first step is to download the dataset dumps from AcousticBrainz, these contain track metadata and the audio features used to determine song similarity, link: https://acousticbrainz.org/download.
+I recommend using a structure like this:

 - `AcousticBrainz`
   - `Sample`
-    - `acousticbrainz-highlevel-sample-json-20220623-0`
+    - `acousticbrainz-highlevel-sample-json-20220623-0.tar.zst`
   - `High-Level`
-    - `acousticbrainz-highlevel-json-20220623-0`
+    - `acousticbrainz-highlevel-json-20220623-0.tar.zst`
-    - `acousticbrainz-highlevel-json-20220623-1`
+    - `acousticbrainz-highlevel-json-20220623-1.tar.zst`
     - `...`

 You download the datasets from a browser or by using these commands: